arangodb/docs/3.11/programs-arangod-database.md

 `--database.force-sync-properties boolean`

-Force syncing of collection properties to disk

 Force syncing of collection properties to disk after creating a collection or updating its properties.

-From ArangoDB version 3.11 onwards, this option is obsolete and will have no effect.
+From version 3.11.0 onwards, this option is obsolete and has no effect.

 ## Wait for sync